december-man/python_stuff/README.md

-Codewars tasks will soon be separated by the diff level Courses should also be separated by topics/mentors
+Codewars tasks will soon be separated by the diff level.

+Courses should also be separated by topics/mentors